Unique Careers: 24 Occupations That Are Anything But Ho-Hum

 After your patients are fitted with their new eyes, they will return to you approximately every six months for checkups and maintenance.
 You will also teach them about proper care and maintenance between checkups because it is important that they know how to properly clean their artificial eyes and maintain healthy eye sockets.

 Becoming an ocularist does take quite a bit of time.
 You must complete a training and apprenticeship program with the American Society of Ocularists (ASO), which can take approximately five years to complete.
-However, if you like the idea of helping people with their vision, but are unsure of the time commitment required to become an ocularist, you may want to check out training to become an optician as an alternative.
+However, if you like the idea of helping people with their eyes, but are unsure of the time commitment required to become an ocularist, you may want to check out training to become an optician as an alternative.
 After all, unlike an ocularist, an optician can actually help people with their vision.

 A cool job can be so fun and interesting that it almost seems like it isn't possible to actually be paid for it.
 But the reality is that there are a lot of cool jobs out there, and some of them even pay quite well.
 That said, the process of getting cool jobs can be competitive since so many people are interested in them.
 And these jobs may be limited in number because, let's face it, how many waterslide testers are needed across the country?
 However, with commitment and tenacity, one of these cool jobs could be yours: